rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/535_ROS-network-native.md

 #### Pros

-* Communication through a native network is happening peer-to-peer manner that means the subscriber directly makes ROSTCP connection with the publisher thereby eliminating the latency in each hop-on of messages as in the case of a routed network via cloud bridge.
+* Communication through a native network is happening in a peer-to-peer manner that means the subscriber directly makes TCPROS connection with the publisher thereby eliminating the latency in each hop-on of messages as in the case of a routed network via cloud bridge.
 This results in low-latency communication.

 * You can see the list of publishers whitelisted in your package components in your *rostopic list* command.